-- Continued strong leadership and vision for the company, both in the industry and internally, including the creation of strategic growth initiatives for 2017 and a 2020 vision. - Strong focus on new product development, including future technology platforms to support our strategic growth initiatives. - Led the transformation of KVH's leadership/organizational structure and processes to position KVH for future growth. - Recruited a new CFO with strong public company financial experience.
+- Continued strong leadership and vision for the company, both in the industry and internally, including the creation of strategic growth initiatives for 2018 and a 2020 vision. - Strong focus on new product development, including future technology platforms to support our strategic growth initiatives, including the breakthrough development with the photonic chip. - Transformed KVH's leadership/organizational structure and processes to position KVH for future growth while managing shortterm performance expectations, beating quarterly guidance in each of the four quarters of 2017. - Recruited a new Chief Marketing Officer with demonstrated achievements at both Fortune 100 and small/start-up companies.